SupremeCommanderMaps/SurvivalVersus/README.md

 * Random events now spawn units for both teams rather than one random victim
 * Bounty Hunters now spawn for both teams rather than one random victim
+* Random event units now only spawn for players that are still in game (rather than glitch and sit idly in the center)
-* Bounty Hunters will now attack targets in the bottom team rather then glitch and sit idly in the center
+* Bounty Hunters will now attack targets in the bottom team (rather than glitch and sit idly in the center)
-* All Bounty  Hunters now teleport out once their target has been killed rather than a few glitching and remaining
+* All Bounty  Hunters now teleport out once their target has been killed (rather than a few glitching and remaining)
+* Improved target areas selection of random event units
 * Indestructible transports can no longer be captured or reclaimed

 **Paragon Wars mode**